parryc/thevoid/templates/leflan/language_georgian.md

 I am going to the office.
 --ENDEX--

+##### Verbs of Situation, Condition, or Feeling

+This is a broad category of verbs that encompasses verbs such as rains, sits, and is cold.
+Kurtsikidze describes these types of verbs as "medio-active" and "medio-passive", indicating that they are not quite active and not quite passive.
+For example, "it rains" is not quite active because there isn't really an actor raining (though one could argue it is the sky).

+Verbs expressing weather, such as `წვიმს:it rains` can also be expressed by `{adj} + არის/მოდის`.
+That is, rather that _it rains_, it would be _it is raining_.<cite>[Kurtisikidze, 171](#kurtsikidze)</cite>

 ### Negation

 Verbs can be negated in Georgian in two ways, with `არ` and `ვერ`. `ვერ` implies an inability to complete the action, whereas `არ` is simply that the action didn't occur.
 Compare below: